 Third, if you were to become a client with us, we will be the ones to gather your medical records.
 Every so often we will contact you to update your providers so we can get these records.
 If you have a list going already, this will save you time trying to find the information when we call you.
 It will also ensure that we do not miss a potentially important provider that you have been seeking treatment with for your disabilities.

 So, keep a list!
 Whether it is in a notebook, on a chalkboard, or a sticky note, it is a great way to keep your information in a central location and easy to recall.

 At Jan Dils Attorneys at Law, we never hesitate to educate people about the Social Security Process.
 This is just one of the many ways we serve our clients.
-If you would like to know more about what we do, or if you would like a FREE consultation, give us a call: 1-877-526-3457, or tell us about your claim now by clicking here.
+If you would like to know more about what we do, or if you would like a FREE consultation, give us a call: 1-877-526-3457.
+Tell us about your claim now.